martaver/ShouldBe/README.md

 ShouldBe greatly enhances testing assertions' **readability** and **productivity**.

+## Availability

+ShouldBe is [available on NuGet](https://www.nuget.org/packages/ShouldBe/) as `ShouldBe`.
+Install it from NuGet Package Manager Console with:

+    install-package ShouldBe

 ## Readability benefits
 ShouldBe is a structured approach to constraint assertion and eliminates tests that look like this (e.g. in NUnit):